sharadalt/blocitoff/README.md

-<h1>Blocitoff</h1>
+<h1>Todo_list</h1>

-The application blocitoff, allows users to create self-destructing to-do lists.
+The application Todo_list, allows users to create self-destructing to-do lists.

 To-do lists are lists of items you want to remember, but are not very important and thus get consistently put off.
-To address the problem of to-do list clutter, we create Blocitoff.
+To address the problem of to-do list clutter, we create Todo_list.

-Blocitoff will aim to keep to-do lists manageable by automatically deleting to-do items that have not been completed after seven days.
+Todo_list will aim to keep to-do lists manageable by automatically deleting to-do items that have not been completed after seven days.

 <h2>Use Case </h2>